yashu1wwww/Twitter-auto-tweets-with-multiple-accounts/README.md

 # Here, I have added up to 5 accounts which will auto-login and auto-tweet in twitter

-# Change the random words if you want different words in the 15th line,
+# Change the random words if you want different words.

 # Must change username and password field..